UniMath/agda-unimath/src/metric-spaces/universal-property-isometries-metric-quotients-of-pseudometric-spaces.lagda.md

 ## Properties

-### Extensions are fibers of the precomposition by the natural inclusion of metric quotients
+### Extensions are fibers of precomposition map of the natural inclusion of metric quotients

 ```agda
 module _